Rifmovnik/DKNightVersion/README.md

 @pickerify(TableViewCell, cellTintColor)
 ```

-This will automatically generate `dk_cellTintColorPicker` for you.
+This will automatically generate `dk_cellTintColor` for you.

 ### DKImagePicker